 The HP Victus 16 2024 is available with the following displays:

 An FHD resolution looks reasonably sharp on this laptop's 16.1-inch display.
 Individual pixels are visible up close, but this isn't a major issue at typical viewing distances, especially when playing fast-paced games.
 At a pixel density of 182 PPI, the QHD display looks noticeably sharper, making it a better option if you play a lot of slower-paced games in which you have the time to appreciate the graphics, like RPGs and atmospheric games, or if you plan on using the laptop for productivity and media consumption.
-That said, remember that the QHD panel will drain the battery faster, and you'll have to pair it with an NVIDIA GeForce RTX 4060 or 4070 to make the most of it because the RTX 3050 and 4050 will struggle to push high frame rates at 1440p.
+That said, remember that the QHD panel will drain the battery faster, and you'll need to pair it with an NVIDIA GeForce RTX 4060 or 4070 to make the most of it, as the RTX 3050 and 4050 will struggle to push high frame rates at 1440p.
 The 16:9 aspect ratio is standard, though it feels somewhat outdated, as most manufacturers have moved to the slightly taller 16:10, even on gaming laptops.

 The 144Hz FHD panel is the lowest-end display option.
 It has a slow response time, causing visible ghosting behind fast-moving objects.
-The 165Hz FHD and 240Hz QHD panels have an advertised response time of 7 ms and 3 ms, respectively—take these numbers with a grain of salt.
+The 165Hz FHD and 240Hz QHD panels have an advertised response time of 7 ms and 3 ms, respectively; take these numbers with a grain of salt.
 Unfortunately, none of the displays support variable refresh rate to reduce screen tearing.

 The 144Hz FHD display has a good contrast ratio that's within the typical range of most IPS panels.
 That said, it's still pretty low compared to other display technologies like VA and OLED.
 This contrast level makes blacks look gray in dim settings.
 You can expect the contrast to be in the same ballpark on the 165Hz FHD and 240Hz QHD panels.